-Obviously you have to set the mood with music, right?
+Obviously, you have to set the mood with music, right?
 There’s no better option than the Harry Potter film soundtracks.
 You can play a continuous playlist from all eight movies (which will run about nine hours in total!) or just choose your favorites for a shorter playlist.
 I found this full Harry Potter soundtrack playlist on Spotify; if you choose to use Spotify be sure to upgrade to Premium so you won’t get interrupted by ads!

 Ambiance: Floating Candles

 If you’re having a party in your personal Hogwarts castle, you have to make sure there are floating candles to make it feel like the kids have stepped into the Great Hall where the festivities are happening.
 I’ve got an entire guide to making them yourself.

 These floating candles on Etsy are really impressive – I’m still not sure how they work, but they’ll definitely add some magic to the room!
 Candles range from $5.50-$8.00 per candle, depending on how many you buy.